Updated on May 5, 2017

 “Measuring the diameter of a strand of hair, our hair follicle-like structure exhibits similar cell behavior as real hair follicles.
 In our model, the hair cells are implanted into very fine and transparent fibers, which can be easily examined under the microscope unlike conventional models, making them ideal for drug testing applications.”

-One of the keys to the teams success was the patented microfiber fabrication technology used for engineering cells in three dimensions.
+One of the keys to the team’s success was the patented microfiber fabrication technology used for engineering cells in three dimensions.
 The press release mentions that this technology could be well suited for pharmaceutical and OTC companies to test out hair growth or hair inhibiting compounds on the 3D model.
 I’m thinking, that’s pretty cool, but what about using this as a means for hair cloning?
 Good question, dude.

 I Reached out to The IBN

 I decided to email the good folks over at The IBN and see what was cooking with their 3D hair model.
 Basically, I was interested to know if they had garnered any interest from companies looking to test their compounds on the 3D hair model.
-Also, I wanted to know if they had further developed their research on the 3D model since the press release.
+Also, I wanted to know if the IBN had further developed their research on the 3D model since the press release.
 They did not give me any new information, however they did say that they were not ready to release any further updates on the 3D hair follicle research.
+Voila.